awsdocs/amazon-sagemaker-developer-guide/doc_source/usingamazon-sagemaker-components.md

 ### Add access to additional IAM users or roles<a name="add-access-to-additional-iam-users-or-roles"></a>

 If you use an intuitive IDE like Jupyter or want other people in your organization to use the cluster you set up, you can also give them access\.
-The following steps run through this workflow using Amazon SageMaker notebooks\.
-An Amazon SageMaker notebook instance is a fully managed Amazon EC2 compute instance that runs the Jupyter Notebook App\.
+The following steps run through this workflow using SageMaker notebooks\.
+An SageMaker notebook instance is a fully managed Amazon EC2 compute instance that runs the Jupyter Notebook App\.
 You use the notebook instance to create and manage Jupyter notebooks to create ML workflows\.
 You can define, compile, deploy, and run your pipeline using the KFP Python SDK or CLI\.
-If you’re not using an Amazon SageMaker notebook to run Jupyter, you need to install the [AWS CLI ](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)and the latest version of [https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl)\.
+If you’re not using an SageMaker notebook to run Jupyter, you need to install the [AWS CLI ](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)and the latest version of [https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl)\.

-1. Follow the steps in [Create an Amazon SageMaker Notebook Instance](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-setup-working-env.html) to create a Amazon SageMaker notebook instance if you do not already have one\.
+1. Follow the steps in [Create an SageMaker Notebook Instance](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-setup-working-env.html) to create a SageMaker notebook instance if you do not already have one\.
 Give the IAM role for this instance the `S3FullAccess` permission\.

 1. Amazon EKS clusters use IAM users and roles to control access to the cluster\.
 The rules are implemented in a config map named `aws-auth`\.
 Only the user/role that has access to the cluster will be able to edit this config map\.
 Run the following from the command line of your gateway node to get the IAM role of the notebook instance you created\.
 Replace `<instance-name>` with the name of your instance\.